About the author

 Employee quits

-Idaho requires that an employee who quits is paid no more than 10 days or the next payday and no more than two days if the employee submits a written request to be paid earlier.
+Idaho requires that an employee who quits is paid within no more than 10 days or by the next regular payday (whichever comes first).
+If the employee submits a written request for earlier payment, then payment must be made within two days of receiving the request.

 Employee terminated

-If an employee who works and lives in Idaho is terminated, they must be paid no more than 10 days or the next payday and no more than two days if they submit a written request to be paid earlier.
+If an employee who works and lives in Idaho is terminated, they must be paid within no more than 10 days or by the next regular payday (whichever is first).
+If the employee submits a written request for earlier payment, then payment must be made within two days of receiving the request

 Required pay frequency